 BSc(Hons), PhD, FRACI

-A/Prof Prenzler completed a BSc(Hons) in Chemistry at University of Queensland (UQ) before undertaking a PhD, also in Chemistry at UQ, which investigated the reactions of platinum(II) amine complexes with amino acids and peptides.
+Associate Professor Prenzler completed a BSc(Hons) in Chemistry at University of Queensland (UQ) before undertaking a PhD, also in Chemistry at UQ, which investigated the reactions of platinum(II) amine complexes with amino acids and peptides.

-On completion of his postgraduate studies A/Prof Prenzler took up the position of Visiting Research Scientist at the Advanced Research Laboratory, Hitachi Limited, Hatoyama, Japan, researching octopus rhodopsin with potential application to light-activated switches.
+On completion of his postgraduate studies Professor Prenzler took up the position of Visiting Research Scientist at the Advanced Research Laboratory, Hitachi Limited, Hatoyama, Japan, researching octopus rhodopsin with potential application to light-activated switches.

-A/Prof Prenzler then received a postdoctoral fellowship with the Research School of Chemistry at Australian National University, where he researched areas in synthesis and electrochemistry of platinum, rhodium and ruthenium compounds, before taking up a position as Research Fellow in the School of Chemistry, University of Melbourne investigating the synthesis and electrochemistry of polyoxometallates, and potential applications as "green" catalysts.
+Professor Prenzler then received a postdoctoral fellowship with the Research School of Chemistry at Australian National University, where he researched areas in synthesis and electrochemistry of platinum, rhodium and ruthenium compounds, before taking up a position as Research Fellow in the School of Chemistry, University of Melbourne investigating the synthesis and electrochemistry of polyoxometallates, and potential applications as "green" catalysts.

-A/Prof Prenzler commenced duties as Lecturer in the School of Science and Technology at Charles Sturt University (CSU) in 1997.
+Professor Prenzler commenced duties as Lecturer in the School of Science and Technology at Charles Sturt University (CSU) in 1997.
 He was promoted to the position of Senior Lecturer in 2001 and Associate Professor in 2012.
 His main areas of research at CSU have been the application of analytical chemistry to the study of wine oxidation, wine flavour and aroma, olive oil, wheat, the ecology of dissolved carbon in rivers, and antioxidants and health.

-A/Prof Prenzler has an active interest in the supervision of Honours, Masters and PhD students.
+Professor Prenzler has an active interest in the supervision of Honours, Masters and PhD students.